-Hereditary Angioedema (HAE) is a very rare and potentially life-threatening genetic condition that occurs in about 1 in 10,000 to 1 in 50,000 people.
-HAE symptoms include episodes of edema (swelling) in various body parts including the hands, feet, face, and airway.
+Hereditary Angioedema (HAE) is a rare and potentially life-threatening genetic disease that occurs in about 1 in 10,000 to 1 in 50,000 people.
+HAE symptoms include edema (swelling) in various body parts, including the hands, feet, face, and airway.
 Given the rareness of this condition, it can often go undiagnosed.
 Patients may also receive a misdiagnosis of a related condition.

 HAE patients have a defect in the gene that controls a blood protein called C1 Inhibitor.
-The genetic defect results in production of either inadequate or non-functioning C1-Inhibitor protein.
-Normal C1-Inhibitor helps to regulate the complex biochemical interactions of blood-based systems involved in disease fighting, inflammatory response and coagulation.
-Because defective C1-Inhibitor does not adequately perform its regulatory function, a biochemical imbalance can occur and produce unwanted peptides that induce the capillaries to release fluids into surrounding tissue, thereby causing edema.
+This genetic defect results in the production of either inadequate or non-functioning C1-Inhibitor protein.
+Normal C1-Inhibitor protein function helps regulate the complex biochemical interactions of blood-based systems involved in disease-fighting, inflammatory response, and coagulation.
+Because defective C1-Inhibitor does not adequately perform its regulatory function, a biochemical imbalance can produce unwanted peptides that induce the capillaries to release fluids into surrounding tissue, causing edema.

-HAE is called hereditary because the genetic defect is passed on in families.
-A child has a 50 percent chance of inheriting this disease if one of his or her parents has it.
+HAE is described as hereditary because the genetic defect gets passed on through families.
+A child has a 50 percent chance of inheriting this disease if one of their parents has it.
 The absence of family history does not rule out the HAE diagnosis, however.
-Scientists report that as many as 20 percent of HAE cases result from patients who had a spontaneous mutation of the C1-Inhibitor gene at conception.
+Scientists report that as many as 20 percent of HAE cases result from patients who spontaneously mutated the C1-Inhibitor gene at conception.
 These patients can pass the defective gene to their offspring.

-Patients often have bouts of excruciating abdominal pain, nausea, and vomiting that are caused by swelling in the intestinal wall.
+Patients often have bouts of excruciating abdominal pain, nausea, and vomiting caused by swelling in the intestinal wall.
 Airway swelling is particularly dangerous and can lead to death by asphyxiation.

 FDA-approved medication for treating the symptoms of HAE became available in the US for the first time in late 2008.
-Our immunologists have specialized training and expertise to accurately diagnose your condition and provide relief for your symptoms.
-Great strides have been made within the last decade to help manage this life-long condition, and in an attempt to stay at the forefront of care options, our clinical research affiliate, Clinical Research Center of Alabama, continues to conduct clinical research studies for HAE therapies.
+Our immunologists have specialized training and expertise to diagnose your condition and provide relief for your symptoms accurately.
+Great strides have been made within the last decade to help manage this life-long condition.
+In an attempt to stay at the forefront of care options, our clinical research affiliate, Clinical Research Center of Alabama, continues to conduct clinical research studies for HAE therapies.